JediFonseca/mint-post-install-1.0/README.md

 What does the script do?

-Like I said before, the script was made for my personal use, so it installs pretty much everythins I need on my system, so it may not attend to your needs.
+Like I said before, the script was made for my personal use, so it installs pretty much everything I need on my system, so it may not attend to your needs.

 PPA's/Repositories: